PryosCode/Cinyras/README.md

 Cinyras is a simple interpreter with its own low level scripting language written in Rust.

-_The compiler is not production ready and is mainly intended for testing algorithms or other small programs.
+_The interpreter is not production ready and is mainly intended for testing algorithms or other small programs.
 It could easily break your code in a future update._

 1. [Installation](#installation)
 2. [How to use](#how-to-use)